Home

 Will I get anything if we bought the home before we got married?

-Britnee's Question: I have been with my spouse for over 10 years, but just recently got married to him four years ago.
+Britnee's Question: I've been with my spouse for over 10 years, but just recently got married to him four years ago.
 I would like to know if I am entitled to any share of the home we bought and have been living in for over 10 years (even though we were not legally married when the home was purchased).
 I am not on the home deed but my spouse is the primary signer of the home and his mother is the co-signer.
 Will I be entitled to any share?

 Brette's Answer: You need to see an attorney.
 If you bought the home before marriage but in his name only, it is slightly complicated.
 You are definitely entitled to something, but you really need to talk to someone who can get the details and talk to you about what your state laws say.